Testing Stationarity and Change Point Detection in Reinforcement Learning: Simulations

-{\textbf{b.
-Online value evaluation}}.
 Finally, we illustrate how the proposed change point detection method can be coupled with existing state-of-the-art RL algorithms for policy learning in nonstationary environments.
-In each simulation, we first simulate an offline dataset as discussed earlier with $T=100$ and $N=200$.
-We next apply our proposal to identify the most recent change point location $\widehat{T}^*$ and estimate the optimal policy using the data subset $\{ (S_{i,t}, R_{i,t}, A_{i,t}): 1 \leq i \leq N, \widehat{T}^* \leq t \leq T \}$.
-As commented earlier, the resulting estimated policy serves as a ``warm-up'' policy that can be used for treatment recommendation after time $T$.
-Specifically, we adopt a decision tree model to approximate $Q^{ {opt}}$ to obtain interpretable policies for healthcare researchers.
-We couple FQI with decision tree regression to compute the Q-estimator $\widehat{Q}$.
-The decision tree model involves some hyperparameters such as the maximum tree depth and the minimum number of samples on each leaf node.
-We use 5-fold cross validation to select these hyperparameters from $\{3,5,6\}$ and $\{ 50, 60, 80\}$, respectively.
-See the cross-validation criterion in \eqref{eq:cv:kerneldist}.
+In each simulation, we first simulated an offline dataset as discussed earlier with $T=100$ and $N=200$.
+We next applied our proposal to identify the most recent change point location $\widehat{T}^*$ and estimated the optimal policy using the data subset $\{ (S_{i,t}, R_{i,t}, A_{i,t}): 1 \leq i \leq N, \widehat{T}^* \leq t \leq T \}$.
+As commented earlier, the resulting estimated policy can be used for treatment recommendation after study end time $T$.
+Specifically, we used a decision tree model \citep{myles2004introduction} to approximate $Q^{ {opt}}$ to obtain interpretable policies for healthcare researchers.
+Through FQI, we transformed the estimation of $Q^{ {opt}}$ into an iterative regression problem (see \eqref{eqn:updateQinFQI}) and employed decision tree regression to update the Q-estimator at each iteration.
+The decision tree model involves hyperparameters such as the maximum tree depth and the minimum number of samples on each leaf node.
+We used 5-fold cross validation to select these hyperparameters from $\{3,5,6\}$ and $\{ 50, 60, 80\}$, respectively.